Château du Boisniard A hidden treasure in Vendée at Chanverrie, near Puy du Fou

 • The history of Château du Boisniard: a hidden treasure in Vendée

-Perched in the hills of Haut-Bocage, the Domaine du Boisniard is a real invitation to go back in time.
-Passing through the entrance gate and following the forest road, you have the impression of plunging into the history of Vendée.
+Perched in the hills of Haut-Bocage, the Domaine du Boisniard is a true invitation to step back in time.
+Passing through the entrance gate and following the forest road, one has the impression of plunging into the history of Vendée.
 The granite chaos, one of the emblematic places of the estate, evokes menhirs and legends where it is said that the stones seem to move on foggy evenings.

-The occupation of the site is ancient: our ancestors have always benefited from the abundance of wood and the many springs, including a tributary of the Crûme .
+The site has been occupied for a long time: our ancestors have always benefited from the abundance of wood and the numerous springs, including a tributary of the Crûme .
 Archaeological discoveries from the 19th century, such as the crucibles of a Gallo-Roman metallurgical workshop and Merovingian cremation tombs, bear witness to the rich history of Boisniard.

-The first lord of Boisniard, Jehan du Puy du Fou, acquired the estate in 1407 when he married Catherine du Bouchet, Dame de la Noue de Talmond.
+The first lord of Boisniard, Jehan du Puy du Fou, acquired the estate in 1407 when he married Catherine du Bouchet, Lady of La Noue de Talmond.
 From this period, only a few mullioned windows and a monumental granite fireplace remain.

 • The name "Boisniard" comes from two terms: "bois", derived from "bosc" meaning small forest, and "niard", a falconry term designating a clumsy young falcon caught in the nest.